arodrigoca/DASYA/go/src/fxlex/README.txt

   go test -v -args -file "<filepath>"

-2-Run all test, except for the one using file:
+2-Run all tests, except for the one using file:

   go test -v